Ivaj1/Udon-Bakery-Adapter/README.md

 # Udon Bakery Adaptor for VRChat

 This repository provides a simple Udon Bakery Adaptor for integrating Bakery baked directionals lightmaps into your VRChat project.
+Please note that there is also an adaptor for volumes, which is currently unfinished and undocumented.

 ## How to Use